-Will the market wait and see how much room there is for the USD/CHF pair to recover after falling to the price range seen during the Swiss franc shock?
+Will the market wait and see how much room there is for the USD/CHF pair to recover after it fell to the price range seen during the Swiss franc shock?

 26.01.2026